zipi/rrr/README.md

 with all the right options.
 up-net.sh starts a Docker network with a dependable subnet. up-work.sh will bring you to a bash prompt in the app user's home directory with all the good tools at your fingertips.
 You may never need up-root.sh but it's good to know how to get a root prompt.
-And up-mysql.sh just launchs an official MySQL:8 container with data saved in a bound volume.
+And up-mysql.sh just launches an official MySQL:8 container with data saved in a bound volume.

 What I've got running now is ruby 2.6.5, rails 6.0.1, nodejs 12, yarn 19.1, python 3.5, lua 5.3,
 and the latest versions the gems that are required for Rails with React.
 Oh, and SpaceVim!

 All my scripts and the commands in this readme assume bash, if you're on Windows these will not work.
 I've tried Git bash (cygwin), and WSL bash both have problems.
-As usual the intential incompatibilites of Windows file systems and end-of-line characters are show stoppers.
+As usual the intentional incompatibilities of Windows file systems and end-of-line characters are show stoppers.

 If you're not willing to replace Windows with a nice Ubuntu install, or at least dual boot, you'll have to figure